 Brazil icon Pele moved to end-of-life care in hospital after no longer responding to chemotherapy - reports

-The latest official medical bulletin from the Albert Einstein Hospital in Sao Paulo, where Pele was re-admitted on Tuesday, said he was in a stable condition and had responded well to his treatment.
+The latest official medical bulletin from the Albert Einstein Hospital in Sao Paulo, where Pele was re-admitted on Tuesday, said he was in a stable condition.

-Before Brazil's match against Cameroon at the World Cup, Brazilian fans held up a banner with a a message of support to their former striker.
+Before Brazil's match against Cameroon at the World Cup on Friday, fans held up a banner with a message of support to the former striker.

-On Friday Pele posted on his Instagram thanking people for a get well soon message that was projected on a building in Qatar, where the World Cup in being held.
+Pele also posted on his Instagram thanking people for a 'get well soon' message that was projected onto a building in Qatar, where the World Cup in being held.
 In the post he said he was just making his 'monthly visit to hospital' and thanked everybody for sending him 'good vibes'.

 Pray for the King 👑🙏🏽🇧🇷 @Pele— Kylian Mbappé (@KMbappe) December 3, 2022